 Therefore, you could use the basic version Justyna but also Justyny, Justynie, Justynę, Justyną, Justyno, Justyn, Justynom, Justynami, Justynach.

 You could say “He is walking with Justyną” (On spaceruje z Justyną), but “He is talking about Justynie” (On rozmawia o Justynie).
 As you can see in the first example, we are describing with whom the person is walking, whereas the second example describes about whom the person is talking, which create the basis for changing the noun spelling.

 How does all of this matter from a Yandex PPC match type perspective?

 Yandex fully recognises that each noun can have several variations when it comes to the way it is written.
 When, for example, someone searches for a red car in the basic form of the noun – красный автомобиль – the search engine will return search results also using the other forms of that noun, for example автомобиля and автомобили (as in the example shown below).

 Based on that principle, all match types on Yandex were created in a manner that allows for a wider spectrum of looking into one word.
 The search engine will automatically assume that the advertiser wants for his/her ads to appear for all forms of each noun targeted.

 If however, for whatever reason, our brave marketer is only interested in one particular version of the word, he or she could put an exclamation mark in front of the word when specifying their list of keywords in Yandex.Direct (the Yandex PPC platform).
 Example would be красный !автомобиль.

 Since Yandex match types are a complex subject on its own and a very crucial aspect to understand before starting any campaign on Russia’s leading search engine, we have prepared a guide explaining each one of them in detail to help you effectively build your keywords list.

-It’s available as a free download through the following link: A Guide to Yandex Match Types.
+It is available as a free download through the following link: How Yandex deals with noun cases in Slavic languages.